mikecann/mikeysee-chrome-extension-helpers/README.md

 # mikeysee-chrome-extension-helpers
-A bunch of helpers for writing chrome extetnsions
+A bunch of helpers for writing chrome extensions